 Step 2: Enter or edit the following command:

 setx GPU_FORCE_64BIT_PTR 0 setx GPU_MAX_HEAP_SIZE 100 setx GPU_USE_SYNC_OBJECTS 1 setx GPU_MAX_ALLOC_PERCENT 100 setx GPU_SINGLE_ALLOC_PERCENT 100 PhoenixMiner.exe -epool eth-eu2.nanopool.org:9999 -worker YOUR_RIG_NAME -wal YOUR_WALLET ADDRESS -pass x

 Step 3: Enter your wallet addresses

-WALLET_ADDRESS - enter YOUR Ethereum wallet address (this is how PhoenixMiner Miner knows where to mine your ETH) FARM_NAME - you can choose any name (for example, test), but do not exaggerate: it should be a maximum of 32 characters, contain only letters and numbers (no special characters such as $% "*; @).
-Be sure to replace the pool and wallet address with the one you use in all files.
+WALLET_ADDRESS - enter YOUR Ethereum wallet address (this is how PhoenixMiner Miner knows where to mine your ETH) FARM_NAME - you can choose any name (for example, test), but do not exaggerate: it must be a maximum of 32 characters, contain only letters and numbers (no special characters such as $%"*;@).
+Be sure to replace the pool and wallet address with whatever you use in all files.